omrisolomon12/Real-Time-Object-Detection-and-Image-classification-using-Neural-Networks/README.md

 Trained the network on simulation data of traffic lights and did the detection ( on the weights of the simulation traning ) and secceded to detect real trafic lights.
 Showed we can train on simulation data and can detect real life objects.

+Please open the Conclusions explained.pptx for more details